ThibaultTricard/LavaCake/docs/_sources/HelloWorld.md.txt

 });
 ```

-With this line we prepare a structure that hold the semaphore that will be raise when the image is ready,
-and the stage that need to wait for the semaphore.
+With these lines, we prepare a structure that holds the semaphore that will be raised when the image is ready and the stage that needs to wait for the semaphore.
 Here the pipeline will wait for the image to be ready before trying to write in the color attachment.

-Finaly we want to register the swapchain image into the our frame buffer :
+Finally, we want to register the swapchain image into our frame buffer :

 ```cpp
 renderPass.setSwapChainImage(frameBuffer, image);